 Of course, robots won’t replace every employee in the next century.
 Yet, a large number of employees will.
 Starting with bus drivers, taxi drivers, etc…

 What should sound like a utopian vision, is usually regarded as a horror scenario.
 Mass unemployment!
 Poverty!
 What should all these people do?

 The Solution and its Side-Effects

 The best answer is “universal basic income”.
 (Negative income tax?)

-This will allow all people who don’t enjoy working, to spent all their time in virtual realities.
+This will allow all people who don’t enjoy working, to spend all their time in virtual realities.
 Those who want luxuries beyond “basic needs”, whatever that means in 30 years, will have to work for it.
 There still will be jobs, but fewer and not enough for everyone.
 But, with a sufficient “universal basic income” this won’t be a problem.
 Most people don’t enjoy their job anyway.
 In addition to these two categories of people, there will be a third, and this is what I want to talk about here.

 For some people, money without a job will mean that they stop doing anything that requires effort.
 The will start watching TV or playing video games all day.

-Yet, for some it will mean the opposite.
+Yet, for some, it will mean the opposite.

 In her essay “On The Leisure Track: Rethinking the Job Culture“, JoAnne Swanson summarizes exactly this opposite point of view: